-The first attempts of independence always have side effects: stained trousers, hands painted with paint or crayons, all unavoidable if we want the child to be autonomous and have a high self-esteem.
+The first attempts of independence always have side effects: stained trousers, hands painted with paint or crayons, all unavoidable if we want the child to be autonomous and have high self-esteem.

 Teachers make every effort to ensure that children learn how to dress, eat, use the toilet, resolve conflicts, deal with emotions as soon as possible.

 We support our parents in their efforts to teach children their independence.
 As part of this opportunity, we also help children who have special educational needs.

 The original program of trilingualism

 In the nursery we implement an educational program that we have developed ourselves and which enables our one-year-olds from nursery through the entire primary school to continue their education according to the standards of six educational programs:

 - The Finnish National Curriculum

 - The French program

 Each of the above programs has strengths and weaknesses – comparing the standards of 6 curricula allowed us to determine the highest educational standards for each subject and for a given age group.
 We follow these standards.